SynthstromAudible/DelugeFirmware/docs/community_features.md

 	- ([#887]) Updated Master Pitch parameter to display the value range of -25 to +25.
 	- ([#889]) Fixed bug where automation view grid would not update / refresh when a parameter value was changed by a MIDI Controller that was learned to that param.
 	- ([#966]) Added automation view for audio clips
+	- ([#1039]) Added automation view for arranger.
+		- Hold `SHIFT` and press `SONG` to enter Automation Arranger View from Arranger View.
+		- Press `SONG` while in Automation Arranger View to exit back to Arranger View
+		- Press `AFFECT ENTIRE` while in Automation Arranger View to go back to Automation Overview
+		- Press `CROSS SCREEN` while in Automation Arranger View to activate/de-activate automatic scrolling during playback
+		- Also, moved automation community features to defaults menu found at `SETTINGS > DEFAULTS > UI > AUTOMATION`
+			* Automation (AUTO)
+				* Interpolation (INTE)
+					* When On, Interpolation is on by default in the Automation View.
+					* Note: This is just a default setting and can be overriden in the Automation View using the Select encoder button.
+				* Clear (CLEA)
+					* When On, clearing the arrangement in arranger view / a clip in the regular Instrument Clip View will clear Notes and MPE, but not Automation.
+					* When On, to clear Non-MPE Automation you will need to enter the Automation Instrument Clip View.
+				* Shift Note (SHIF)
+					* When On, shifting notes horizontally in the regular Arranger View / Instrument Clip View will shift the Arrangement / Notes and MPE, but not the Automation.
+					* When On, to shift Non-MPE Automation horizontally you will need to enter the Automation Instrument Clip View.
+				* Nudge (NUDG)
+					* When On, nudging a note in the regular Instrument Clip View will nudge the Note and MPE, but not the Automation.
+					* When On, to nudge Non-MPE Automation, you will need to either Shift or Manually Edit the automation in the Automation Clip View.
+				* Disable Audition Pad Shortcuts (SCUT)
+					* When On, audition pad shortcuts are disabled.
+Holding an audition pad and pressing a shortcut pad will not activate the shortcut and will not change the selected parameter.
+					* When On, to change the selected parameter you will need to either:
+						1) use the select encoder;
+						2) use the shift + shortcut pad combo; or
+						3) go back to the automation overview;

 #### 4.3.6 - Set Probability By Row